 All of these actions are clear evidence for bullying in the workplace.
 Employees and consumers can use their legal rights to fight back against bullying even after they have left their employment.
 While there are no anti-bullying laws in the U.S. as there are in Europe, other laws provide safety from the actions of bullies.

 This type of thoughtless mass action often has consequences.
 Under the New York Worker Adjustment and Retraining Notification Act (NY WARN Act), New York employers with 50 employees or more are required to provide written notice to employees and government offices 90 days in advance of these employment events:

 - Mass layoffs: This includes a layoff of at least 25 full-time employees or at least 250 employees at a single employment site.
 This applies only if the layoff is expected to last over six months.

 - Reduction of hours: The law also applies if at least 25 full-time employees or at least 250 employees have their hours reduced by more than 50% each month for six months or longer.

 - Closure of employment site: The final instance is the permanent or temporary closure of a single site of employment that results in an employment loss for 25 or more full-time employees in a 30-day period.

 So if you were terminated by a bully without notice and with a meager severance package, contact our office!
 For more information about the NY WARN Act, check out our recent blog.

 Seek Legal Assistance Today

-If you are experiencing bullying in the workplace, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you are experiencing bullying in the workplace, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.
 Our attorneys specialize in employment law, and can help advise employees on potential employer / employee disputes in New York and New Jersey.